ConsistTalk: Intensity Controllable Temporally Consistent Talking Head Generation with Diffusion Noise Search: Experiment

 \subsection{Results and Analysis}

 \textbf{Quantitative Comparison. } We show the quantitative comparison results in Table \ref{tab:quantitative}.
-ConsistTalk consistently outperforms or matches state-of-the-art methods across multiple metrics.
+ConsistTalk outperforms or matches state-of-the-art methods across multiple metrics.
 Regarding overall video quality, our framework achieves the lowest FVD score of 171.7, representing a 16.7\% reduction compared to the second-best model, Sonic (206.1), demonstrating superior generation quality.
-Facial fidelity, measured by E-FID, also shows strong performance at 1.4397, narrowly trailing the best prior work.
 Our method also achieves the lowest ID-Dist score, underscoring its strength in identity preservation and validating the effectiveness of our IC-Init strategy.
 For temporal stability, as measured by Flicker (0.4218), our model reduces flicker by over 22\% compared to the next best, SadTalker, and by nearly 39\% compared to Sonic.
 Additionally, VBench scores of 99.68 and 98.28 further confirm superior cross-frame background steadiness.
 Lip synchronization quality remains high, with a Sync-C score of 6.83, approximately 13.2\% higher than the baseline model Hallo (6.3), indicating that the A2I module preserves accurate mouth movements.
 Moreover, the model achieves the highest Beat Align (1.659) and Diversity (3.48) scores, reflecting more varied and better-synchronized head motions with audio.

 \textbf{Qualitative Comparison. } Qualitative results are shown in Figure \ref{fig:comparison}.
 Compared to existing methods, our approach achieves significantly better visual consistency.
 Prior methods exhibit various artifacts, including aliasing and blurring (e.g., EchoMimic, Sonic), background warping (e.g., AniTalker, SadTalker), identity inconsistency (e.g., FantasyTalking), and lip or shading distortions (e.g., Hallo-v2).
 In contrast, our method mitigates these issues through three key components: the OFT module decouples motion from appearance to reduce flicker, the A2I module enables synchronized and controllable motion from audio, and IC-Init enhances stability via intensity-guided noise search.
 These modules collectively ensure natural expressions, stable identity, and high motion fidelity across frames.